OfficeDev/hands-on-labs/Ignite18/excel-web-addin/Pivots-Lab.md

 # New in the Excel JavaScript API: Creating Data Analysis Web Add-ins for Excel using Pivot Tables.

-During this lab you will learn how to create pivot tables in Excel using the JavaScript API.
+During this lab you will learn the basics on how to create pivot tables in Excel using the Excel JavaScript API.
 You will start by adding some sample data to build a Pivot Table from that looks like this: (Hierarchy: Farms with produce either organic or conventional)

 ## ![Script Lab Tab](images/image7.png)